 Even if you only have two days in Paris, you have to make time to see Notre Dame.
 I had been on previous trips, but this time I wanted to experience Notre Dame differently.
 I wanted to climb the 400 stairs to the top to get a close up view of the Notre Dame gargoyles and the bells.
-Since Notre Dame is very centrally located on the Ile de la Cite (an island in the Seine), I figured the view of the city would be incredible.
+Since Notre Dame is centrally located on the Ile de la Cite (an island in the Seine), I figured the view of the city would be incredible.

 Note: This post contains affiliate links.
 Please see disclosure for more information.